skeeto/lean-static-git/README.md

 # Lean, static Git build for Linux

-This script builds Git from source, statically linked against OpenSSL.

-The installation prefix is hardcoded in the binaries, so the build *probably* should not be moved around, but, outside of `help`, it seems to work fine anyway.
+This script builds Git and all of its native dependencies from source with static linking.
+OpenSSL is linked instead of GnuTLS.
+The build time dependencies are GCC and Python 2 (for AsciiDoc).
+Perl 5 is required at run time.

 Due to static linking, the binaries will work on any Linux system with the same architecture so long as it's been installed to the same prefix.
 The script's `-p` option controls the install prefix, which defaults to `$PWD/git/`.
 The `-d` option sets `DESTDIR` to stage for packaging.

-If AsciiDoc is installed, the documentation will also be built and installed.

 ## Usage